watchrabbit/rabbit-commons/README.md

 -----

 `SystemClock` improves testability of code by delegation of creation time-connected objects.
-When there is a need of testing time-based code, in unit test anyone can mock clock or provide custom callback factory methods.
+When there is a need of testing time-based code, if code is using `SystemClock` to get dates, in unit tests anyone can mock clock or provide custom callback factory methods.
 For example:

 ```java
 public class Foo {